bufbuild-ru/docs/blog/totw-4-accepting-mistakes/index.md

 prev: false
 next: false

-title: "Tip of the Week #4: Accepting mistakes we can’t fix"
+title: "Tip of the week #4: Accepting mistakes we can’t fix"
 description: "Protobuf’s distributed nature introduces evolution risks that make it hard to fix some types of mistakes.
 Sometimes the best thing to do is to just let it be."

 head: